A late fall float on the Red Deer River near Dry Island Buffalo Jump Provincial Park

 1. The retail or layer-on Approach

 This is the conventional method most will be familiar with.
-It builds on existing product development methods, making it fairly straightfoward to implement.
+It builds on existing product development methods, making it fairly straightforward to implement.

 - What are the key trends we want to capitalize on?